wincaton/week6labs/06_Instructor_Lab.md

 Response: "It is decidely so."

 Question: "Should I have Wally & Buck for dinner?"
-Response: "Reply is hazy; try again, with more money"
+Response: "Reply is hazy; try again, with more money."

 1. Ask a question
 2. Review questions and responses